stat545ubc-2021/functionsjuliafast/assignment_1b.md

 collected both during the day and at night using a variety of sampling net types (Government of Canada \[date unknown\]).

-# Install and Load Packages (Section taken from Milestone 2)
+# Install and Load Packages (Section Adapted from Milestones 1-3 of the STAT545A Mini Data Analysis Project)

 **Install** `tidyverse`, `readr`, `roxygen2`, and `testthat` packages if you have not already done so: